Riley Reid

-Riley Reid (born July 9, 1991) is an American pornographic actress.
-She has won over 45 awards, including the 2014 XBIZ Award for Female Performer of the Year and the AVN Award for Female Performer of the Year in 2016.
+Riley Reid (born July 9, 1991) is an American pornographic film actress.
+She has won over 50 awards, including the 2014 XBIZ Award for Female Performer of the Year and the AVN Award for Female Performer of the Year in 2016.
+She was inducted into the XRCO Hall of Fame in 2021 and the AVN Hall of Fame in 2025.

 Career

-Reid briefly worked as a stripper before entering the adult film industry in 2010, at the age of 19, and initially used the stage name Paige Riley.
+Reid briefly worked as a stripper before entering the pornographic film industry in 2010.

+Performing since the age of 19, she used the stage name Paige Riley at first.
 In 2013, LA Weekly ranked her eighth on their list of "10 Porn Stars Who Could Be the Next Jenna Jameson".
 She was also placed on CNBC's list of "The Dirty Dozen: Porn's Most Popular Stars" in 2014, 2015, and 2016.

 Reid won the XBIZ Awards for Best New Starlet in 2013 and Female Performer of the Year in 2014, making her the first performer to ever win the awards consecutively.

-She was inducted into the XRCO Hall of Fame in 2021.
+Reid joined OnlyFans in 2020 and used her fame to promote other content creators on the platform as a business model.

+As of 2023, Reid produces pornographic material for her own website and operates a clothing line, Eighteen Plus.

+Reid launched Clona, a pornographic AI model mimicking her personality, in 2023.

+Personal life

+Reid is married to freerunner Pavel "Pasha" Petkuns.